jacksleight/laravel-omni/README.md

 </script>
 ```

-And to make it a Livewire component with a layout:
+Or for a Livewire component with a layout:

 ```blade
 @omni(class